mavryk-network/LIGO/gitlab-pages/docs/advanced/first-contract.md

 ## Deploying and interacting with a contract on a live-chain

-In order to deploy the counter contract to a real Tezos network, we'd have to compile it first, this can be done with the help of the `compile-contract` CLI command:
+In order to deploy the counter contract to a real Mavryk network, we'd have to compile it first, this can be done with the help of the `compile-contract` CLI command: